*If you haven’t read about part one, pop on over here and read part 1 of our four-state road trip here. *

 The closer we got to our destination, it dawned on me to look up the weather.
 The rain did not seem like it would stop anytime soon.
 Sure enough, the weather radar indicated that the rain wasn’t about to let up for several hours.
 This kind of put a halt on our plans of seeing Mount Rushmore.
 We found our lodge and checked in hungry and tired.
 Scott had mentioned that there wasn’t anything to eat for miles, but we had a hotel handbook we looked at and trying to stay budget friendly we decided to pay for a pizza delivery to the hotel.
 Later after a PayPal fiasco paying for the pizza, we discovered on our emailed receipt that the pizza would have absolutely no cheese on it.
 We called them back to add cheese.
 Apparently, cheese is an extra topping.
 Who knew?
 So we got that fixed before the delivery.

 When the pizza was delivered, we finally had our first real meal that day.
 Scott looked for a break in the rain and discovered that much of the rain would stop around 7 pm.
 So we decided to still give Mount Rushmore a try.
 Interestingly enough, when Scott was outside getting some fresh air, there was a little mountain formation in the distance that he swore was a face.
 He said it looked like Washington.
 I wanted to go out and see it, and I too saw what Scott saw, a profile of Washington in the side of the mountain through the misty clouds.
 We were only about 2 miles from Mount Rushmore, but I had no idea it was visible from our lodge!
 There was a family using the hot tub right outside our lodge entrance and we asked them if that was Mount Rushmore and they confirmed that it was!
 We were blown away that we could see it from where we were staying!
+We can finally say we saw Mount Rushmore and now we can tick it off our bucket list!
+There are plenty of attractions to see and things to do here.
+Making a list of things to do in Keystone South Dakota before you visit could make each day a lot easier to plan.
+Hopefully, it’ll all be worth it.

 The kids had a second opportunity to receive Junior Ranger badges.
 The rain hadn’t completely stopped.
 It was misting a bit, having realized this, I’m glad we brought along plastic ponchos to keep us a little dryer.
 You see when we were packing for this road trip, I didn’t even think to bring jackets.
 I mean its summertime, and the thought of rain never occurred to me.
 It should have, but I was more interested in packing light.
 I wish I would have just had us bring raincoats just in case because we did get quite cold and it shortened our stay at Mount Rushmore a little.
 We did look up the weather for the next day and saw that it would be nice and clear for a better look at our four presidents.